tfgg/yournextmep/_candidates/eu2014/plaid-cymru/marc-jones.md

 person: marc-jones
 region: wales
 party: plaid-cymru
-title: Wales - Plaid Cymru - Marc Jones
+title: Marc Jones is running for MEP in Wales for Plaid Cymru
 incumbent: false
 ---